 Privacy & your data

-What NetworkOS reads, what it never touches, how data is encrypted, and how to export or delete everything.
+What NetworkOS reads, what it stores, how data is encrypted, and how to delete everything.

 What NetworkOS reads